chibiboba/JS-130/Notes/Lesson 2 Advanced Concepts.md

 ##### hoisting with `let` and `const`

-- When `let` and `const` variables are hoisted, they are not given an initial value.
+- When `let` and `const` variables are hoisted, they are not given an initial value (not initialized!!).

   - Unset variables are in the **Temporal Dead Zone**(TDZ).